SOS-CER/SOS-CER.github.io/_projects/labs/11-lab/11-lab-courserecordio.md

 ---
-title: CSC216 Lab 11 - Recursive Linked Lists
+title: CSC 217 Lab 11 - Recursive Linked Lists
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab11]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab11]
-description: CSC216 Lab 11 - Update and Test `Course` and `CourseRecordIO`
+description: CSC 217 Lab 11 - Update and Test `Course` and `CourseRecordIO`
 navigation: on
 pagegroup: 11-lab
 ---

-# CSC216 Lab 11 Update and Test `Course` and `CourseRecordIO`
+# CSC 217 Lab 11 Update and Test `Course` and `CourseRecordIO`
 {% include iconHeader.html type="implementation,unitTest" %}
 Now that you are adding a `FacultySchedule` to the system, you need to update `Course` and `CourseRecordIO` to connect to a `Faculty` teaching a `Course`.
 Right now, `CourseRecordIO` reads in an instructor id.
 You want to update `CourseRecordIO` to do the following: